 Visual scare devices have variable effectiveness on birds.
-Scarecrows, balloons, kites, or stuffed owls may work on certain bird species in certain areas, but none seem to have widespread dependability.
-When using scarecrows, “scare eye” balloons, stuffed owls, or snakes, put them in the planting only when the fruit begins to ripen, and move them regularly, at least once a day.
+Scarecrows, balloons, kites, snakes or stuffed owls may work on certain bird species in certain areas, but none seem to have widespread dependability.
+When using visual scare devices, place in planting only when fruit begins to ripen, and move regularly, at least once a day.
 Six scare-eye balloons per acre are recommended.
-Take them out of the field as soon as harvest is over.
-This will reduce the chance of birds becoming accustomed to the devices, and increase the longevity of their effectiveness.
-Kites and helium-filled balloons positioned high above the planting with a silhouette of a hawk hanging from them have provided good results in some areas.
+Remove from field as soon as harvest is over to reduce birds becoming accustomed to the devices.
+Kites and helium-filled balloons of hawks positioned high above the planting have provided good results in some areas.

-Noise deterrents, such as propane cannons, alarms and recorded distress calls seem to have the least effect on birds in blueberries, but may greatly annoy neighbors.
+Noise deterrents, such as propane cannons, alarms and recorded distress calls seem to have the least effect on birds in blueberries, and may greatly annoy neighbors.
 A combination of noise and visuals may be effective, however.
-Several operations have hired people to regularly drive motorcycles and/or ATVs through the plantings when the fruit is ripe, and this seems to keep birds away quite well.
-Be sure to make drivers aware of where pickers are however, to avoid possible accidents.
+Several operations have hired people to regularly drive motorcycles and/or ATVs through plantings when fruit is ripe, and this seems to keep birds away quite well.

 Bird Shield™, a repellent formulated from methyl anthranilate, is registered for use on blueberries, cherries, and grapes.
 Methyl anthranilate is commonly used as a grape flavoring in human food preparations.
 Bird avoidance is based on odor quality and irritation.
 To humans, this chemical has a grape-like or fruit odor and a slightly bitter, pungent taste.
 Unfortunately efficacy data does not support recommending the use of this material at this time.